antoinebelley/Phys512_assignments/README.md

 Each assignments is placed in its own folder.

+WARNING: TO BE ABLE TO RUN THE CODES YOU WILL NEED PYTHON 3.6 OR HIGHER DUE TO THE USE OF F-STRINGS.